 Step 3: Create a template

 You should have a framework for how your current infrastructure could be orchestrated from the cloud.
 There should be boundaries between specific teams, users, and their applications.
-Make sure that there are no overlaps that could be spilling your data.
+Make sure that there are no overlaps that could spill your data.

 Step 5: Don't forget the maintenance

 Inspect your setup for misconfigurations and inefficiencies.
-Ongoing maintenance and monitoring should be a part of the plan’s implementation long after the plan has already been in effect.
-In addition, active monitoring does help with expanding the protection surface, meaning that it also functions as an additional security countermeasure.
+Ongoing maintenance and monitoring should be a part of the plan's implementation long after the plan has already been in effect.
+In addition, active monitoring strengthens your overall security posture.

 Instead of manually going through every device in your organization, extracting this data using web filtering is much easier.
 Set a longer time of monitoring, say, several weeks, and then check what applications and assets were identified — this should portray a somewhat accurate picture of your network, including shadow IT assets.
 This will help you to plan secure access management whitelisting only specific applications.